tgjohnst/pihole-guide/README.md

 ### How difficult is this?
 Do I need to be a computer/network/linux/hardware expert?

-Building a pi-hole is super-easy, relatively cheap, and requires no special tools or hardware skills!
+Building a PiHole is super-easy, relatively cheap, and requires no special tools or hardware skills!
 Some basic command line experience could be helpful, but even if you've never touched a Unix machine before you should be able to get yourself up and running without any issues.
-The pi-hole community is huge, with tens of thousands of people on the [SubReddit](https://www.reddit.com/r/pihole/) and [Discourse](https://discourse.pi-hole.net/), and there are loads of up-to-date guides and instructions online in case you get stuck.
+The PiHole community is huge, with tens of thousands of people on the [SubReddit](https://www.reddit.com/r/pihole/) and [Discourse](https://discourse.pi-hole.net/), and there are loads of up-to-date guides and instructions online in case you get stuck.
 This guide will cover all the basics as well as some of the bells and whistles.

 ### How does a DNS sinkhole work, anyway?

-TODO
+To understand how the PiHole works, let's dive into what DNS (Domain Name Service) actually means.
+You're familiar with accessing websites websites by their URL (universal resource locator, e.g. www.google.com) but, under the hood, devices on a network (like the internet) identify themselves using a numeric IP address (e.g. 123.123.12.3) which is used to send and receive traffic to/from that device.
+DNS is a system that translates URLs into IP addresses so that you don't have to remember the numeric IP for every person/website you want to connect to - see this [comic](https://howdns.works/) or [wikipedia article](https://en.wikipedia.org/wiki/Domain_Name_System) for more details.

+Usually, when your computer wants to contact a website (or server, or ad, or tracker), it sends a DNS request to your internet service provider to tell it where to find what it's looking for.
+Once you set up a PiHole, it will act as a middleman between you and that translator, forwarding along good requests and blocking any requests that you've blacklisted (ads, etc.).

-## The Quick Summary
+##The Quick Summary

-I've tried to include a lot of information in the guide below, but if you're interested in the tl;dr, it boils down to just a few easy steps:
+I've tried to include a lot of information in the guide below, which might make it seem like a long process, but if you're interested in the tl;dr, it boils down to just a few easy steps:

-1. Get a Raspberry Pi with the appropriate cables
+1. Get a Raspberry Pi and some cables to plug it in
 2. Install Raspbian/NOOBS (Raspberry Pi Linux) on a microSD card and log into the pi
+3. Configure a couple settings on your router to assign the Pi a static IP
-3. Install pi-hole on the raspberry pi (one command and a quick setup wizard)
+4. Install `PiHole` on the raspberry pi (one command and a quick setup wizard)
-4. Configure your router to use the Pi-hole for DNS queries
+5. Configure your router to use the PiHole for DNS queries (and optionally DHCP)
-5. Add the appropriate blacklists/whitelists to the Pi-hole to block ads
+6. Add the appropriate blacklists/whitelists to the PiHole to block ads

 ## The Parts

-Below I've outlined the parts you'll need to set up your pi-hole.
+Below I've outlined the parts you'll need to set up your PiHole.
 I've also put in an 'optional' section in case you want to go a bit further and add a case, screen, etc.

+Everything I used can be found on Amazon, Pimoroni (a website/community dedicated to Raspberry Pi), or Adafruit (a wonderful maker electronics website) but you can also get most of these components for [an order of magnitude] cheaper shipped from overseas if you're willing to wait a few weeks for shipping.
+When I mention overseas suppliers, I'm talking about sites such as [Monoprice](https://www.monoprice.com/), [DealExtreme](http://www.dx.com), [Alibaba](https://www.alibaba.com/), and [DHGate](https://www.dhgate.com)

 #### Bare minimum

 **Raspberry Pi**

 - There are a few models of Raspberry Pi out there, most of which will work for this project.
+- I used the newest model (Raspberry Pi 3 B+)

 **Power supply cable**

 - Many phone chargers or microUSB cables will work in a pinch, but most don't put out enough juice for the Pi to operate stably long-term.
 You'll want to make sure you have a power supply that can provide sufficient voltage/current to the Pi or you could end up putting a lot of stress on the components.
+- I used [this](https://www.adafruit.com/product/1995) power supply, you can probably find it cheaper at overseas suppliers

 **Ethernet cable**

-- Though many Raspberry Pis have wireless chips, you'll want to hardwire your pi-hole to your router to make sure it has a fast and stable connection
+- Though many Raspberry Pis have wireless chips, you'll want to hardwire your pi-hole to your router to make sure it has a fast and stable connection.
+- I used a spare CAT5e ethernet cable I had laying around.

 **MicroSD card**